Tea Business in the United Kingdom

 Grey’s Teas – Specializes in loose-leaf teas from single tea gardens using traditional methods.

-UK Tea Import from Bangladesh
+UK Tea Imports from Bangladesh

 Tea imports from Bangladesh to the UK are relatively modest compared to other countries.
-In 2024, Bangladesh exported around $2.73 million worth of tea globally, with its main export markets being the United States, United Arab Emirates, Kuwait, Pakistan, and Italy (The Observatory of Economic Complexity) (Wikipedia).
-While the exact figures for the UK’s imports from Bangladesh were not specified in the sources, Bangladesh is not among the top suppliers of tea to the UK, which predominantly imports from countries like Kenya, India, and Sri Lanka (World’s Top Exports).
+In 2023, Bangladesh exported around $2.73 million worth of tea globally, with its main export markets being the United States, United Arab Emirates, Kuwait, Pakistan, and Italy (The Observatory of Economic Complexity While the exact figures for the UK’s imports from Bangladesh were not specified in the sources, Bangladesh is not among the top suppliers of tea to the UK, which predominantly imports from countries like Kenya, India, and Sri Lanka (World’s Top Exports).

 Bangladesh itself imports tea, primarily from Kenya, India, China, Sri Lanka, and Vietnam, indicating that its domestic production might not be sufficient to meet all local demand (The Observatory of Economic Complexity).
 Despite being a smaller player in the global tea export market, Bangladesh continues to strive for growth in its tea industry, which remains an important agricultural sector within the country.